 Andean history comes alive in Cusco.
-Quechua-speaking descendents of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
-In the afternoon, you'll tour Cusco's largest open market and the adjacent witches' market.
-After tasting a few unique local foods, you will visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
-(If visiting the Sacred Valley on Sunday, you will visit their center in Chinchero instead).
-Enjoy a tour of Peru weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.
+Quechua-speaking descendants of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
+In the afternoon, tour Cusco's largest open market and the adjacent witches' market.
+After tasting a few unique local foods, visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
+(If visiting the Sacred Valley on Sunday, visit their center in Chinchero instead).
+Enjoy a tour of Peru weavers demonstrating their craft and learn about the history and processes of Peru's most well-known art form.

-Board the train and follow the Urubamba River as it rumbles its way towards the Amazon and the sacred city of Machu Picchu.
-Ancient canals still bring water from the high mountains to the baths used by Inca priests.
+Board the train late this morning and follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu, Peru.
+After checking into your hotel and enjoying lunch in Aguas Calientes, enter Machu Picchu and begin exploring this amazing site - the former retreat of Inca kings.
+Walk along ancient canals that still bring water from the high mountains to the baths used by Inca priests.
 As visitors, you are welcomed to respectfully dip your hands in the cool water.
-After the tours of Machu Picchu, you'll return to the village of Aguas Calientes (located at the base of Machu Picchu).
+After walking amongst the massive complex of ruins, receiving a guided tour of Machu Picchu, you'll return to the village of Aguas Calientes (located at the base of Machu Picchu).
 Enjoy one of many excellent local restaurants or end your day soaking in the hot springs after exploring one of the most magical archaeological sites in the world.

 Today is free to relax and explore with your guide or on your own.
 You can visit the churches and surrounding ruins, such as the enormous Sacsayhuamán ruins that overlook Cusco (these ruins showcase building blocks the size of pickup trucks).
 You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets for those on Peru holidays, or people watch from the cafes and restaurants that line these lovely streets.
 For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.
 Live folk music and excellent food abounds in Cusco!